helm-unittest/helm-unittest/FAQ.md

 ```

 ## DevOps
-Q: **How can I setup the helm-unittest plugin in a build environment**
+Q: **How can I setup the helm-unittest plugin in a build environment** <br/>
 A: The helm-unittest plugin has the options _-t, --output-type_ and _-o, --output-file_ which can be use to generate testresults in a file.
 Most of the Buildservers have a task that can upload the testresult into the server and generate a buildreport, or determine the success or failure of the tests.
 ```
 $ helm helm-unittest ... -t JUnit -o junit-results.xml
 ```

+Q: **Can I integrate helm-unittest plugin with the Helm Chart-Testing tool?** <br/>
+A: Yes.
+The Helm Chart-Testing tool as the option to add [additional-commands](https://github.com/helm/chart-testing/blob/main/doc/ct_lint.md#options) when linting is used.
+This makes it possible to run helm unittest as part of the ct command. <br/>
+_Be aware! the required tools like helm and the unittest plugin need to be available on the system_